Watergate Salad: A Fluffy Green Bite Of Washington, D.C.'s Past

 The cake and the salad were hits, and not just in Washington.
 Recipes were printed around the country.
 (My mom says the salad was a staple of parties where she lived in Missouri in the 1970s).
 Rodota says a 1975 shortage of pre-Jell-O brand pistachio pudding in Washington was blamed on the combination of a bad pistachio crop and a huge number of home cooks making Watergate cake.

 Whether or not the dessert's moniker was a partisan ploy, the word Watergate continues to echo through politics.
 Practically every new political scandal gets the suffix "gate."
-Nixon's former Attorney General John Dean still makes appearances on cable news and in Congress.
+Nixon's former White House counsel, John Dean, still makes appearances on cable news and in Congress.
 But while you can find references to Watergate in the news, if you stop by a potluck in Northern Virginia or a downtown D.C. deli, you'll likely not see a Watergate salad.
 (We did find one, at a market in Bethesda, Md., a D.C. suburb, but it was a chicken salad.
 The manager didn't know the origin of the name, but said they sell about 50 pounds of it a week.)

 Where Did It Go?

-Note: A previous version of this story incorrectly said John Dean had been President Richard Nixon's attorney general.
-He was Nixon's White House counsel.